Ridgway's Pygmy Owl - Glaucidium ridgwayi

 [For help with terms used in the description, see parts of an owl.
 For general characteristics common to most owl species, see owl physiology.]

-Greyish-brown morph: The facial disc is pale brown, flecked whitish, with whitish eyebrows.
+Description: Greyish-brown morph: The facial disc is pale brown, flecked whitish, with whitish eyebrows.
+Eyes are pale yellow, cere and bill are greenish-yellow.
 Forehead and crown are densely streaked pale buff to whitish.
 The nape has false eyes edged in pale buff.
 The mantle is slightly darker than the crown, irregularly spotted whitish-buff.
 Upperparts are greyish-brown.
 Wing coverts are barred light and dark, with the outer webs of the scapulars having large whitish areas forming a row of spots across the shoulder.
 The flight feathers are incompletely barred pale and dark, while other feathers are dark greyish-brown with whitish-buff spots on both webs.
 The tail is dark brown with 6-8 rufous, ochre or whitish-buff bars.
 There is an off-white throat patch, and the sides of the upper breast are greyish-brown with buffish streaks and spots.
 The rest of the upperparts are boldly streaked brown or greyish brown.

 Red morph: Pattern is similar to above, but general colouration is rufous to orange-brown.
 The tail is always barred rufous.